elkcityhazard/chef-frank/content/institutional-recipes-for-200/banana-bread-recipe-for-200-people/index.md

 ---
 ## Banana Bread Recipe For 200

-![banana bread recipe for 200][1]

-Quick Easy Banana Bread or Muffins for 280 People.
-This Quick Easy Institutional Scratch Recipe will keep your clients happy.
-Use the same Quick Easy Banana Bread Recipe for Muffins.
+Quick Banana Bread or Muffins for 280 People.
+This Quick Institutional Scratch Recipe will keep your clients happy.
+Use the same Quick Banana Bread Recipe for Muffins.

 **Prep time:** 15-20 minutes